-resident.
-A second psychiatric technician allegedly failed to report the underlying sexual relationship.
 Disposition The hiring authority sustained the allegations and determined dismissal was the appropriate penalty.
-The OLES concurred.
-The psychiatric technician resigned before discipline could be imposed.
-A letter indicating the psychiatric technician resigned under adverse circumstances was placed in her official personnel file.
-The second psychiatric technician was dismissed.
-The OLES concurred with the dismissal.
-Investigative Assessment Procedural Rating: Sufficient Substantive Rating: The department sufficiently complied with policies and procedures governing the pre-disciplinary process.
-Disciplinary Assessment Procedural Rating: Sufficient Substantive Rating: The department sufficiently complied with policies and procedures governing the disciplinary process.
+The OLES concurred with the hiring authority's determinations.
+The officer filed an appeal with the State Personnel Board but subsequently withdrew it.
+Investigative Assessment Rating: Sufficient The department complied with policies and procedures governing the investigative process.
+Disciplinary Assessment Rating: Sufficient The department complied with policies and procedures governing the disciplinary process.